ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 First, you must define how you want to setup Ghost in your cluster.
 This means that you have to decide beforehand how to solve the following points:

+- Ghost can use a cache server.
+Which one will you use and will it be exclusive to the Ghost instance?

 - For storing operation-related data, Ghost requires a database.
 Which one are you going to use and how you will setup it?

-- Ghost can also use a cache server.
-Which one will you use and will it be exclusive to the Ghost instance?

 - Where in your K3s cluster the Ghost's data should be placed?

 This guide solves the previous points as follows.

+- **Cache server**\
+  Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.

 - **Database**\
   [Ghost's documentation specifies](https://docs.ghost.org/install/ubuntu) [MySQL](https://www.mysql.com/) as the database of choice, but this guide will use instead the compatible alternative [MariaDB](https://mariadb.org/) with its data saved in a local SSD storage drive.

-- **Cache server**\
-  Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.

 - **Ghost server**\
   Its contents data will be stored in a persistent volume prepared on a local HDD storage drive.